What’s the Deal With Secure Connections?

 Why Is It Important?

 When browsing the internet or making other connections these days, everyone wants to make sure that the communication taking place is secure and encrypted.
-Plex has teamed up with DigiCert to provide our users with high quality "SSL" secure certificates for your media servers, at no cost to you.
-There's no need to set up VPNs and no need to create and install your own certs.
+Plex has teamed up with Let’s Encrypt to provide our users with high-quality secure certificates for your media servers, at no cost to you.
+There’s no need to set up VPNs and no need to create and install your own certs.
 You can safely and securely connect to your media no matter where you are.

-After all, everyone loves to see beautiful green locks, right?
+After all, everyone loves to see beautiful secure locks, right?